N8GMZ’s RFI Hunting Rig

 Power on the radio and put it in VFO mode, if it not already, by pressing “F” then “3” on the keypad.
 Enter 445.500 for the frequency.
 This will be your base frequency.
 You may need to try others later if the RFI can’t be locked on in the range provided.
 445.500 worked in my case and got me close enough to the RFI signature to find it.

 NOTE: With the expanded frequency range that the EGZUMER firmware provides you can hunt on many bands.
 However, keep in mind that a 70cm Yagi will lose directionality on lower bands like 2m.
 Operating on the band the antenna is cut for is ideal.
+The UV-K5 doesn’t have much, if any, filtering on bands outside of 2m and 70cm.

 Step 2 – Enter Spectrum Scan mode: